ibm-cloud-docs/app-configuration/faq.md

 ## How do I audit {{site.data.keyword.appconfig_short}} activity?
 {: #faq-ac-audit}
 {: faq}
 If you need strict governance and accountability within your {{site.data.keyword.appconfig_short}} instance, create an instance of {{site.data.keyword.Bluemix_notm}} Activity Tracker from the [Observability]( https://cloud.ibm.com/observe) of the {{site.data.keyword.Bluemix_notm}} console.
-Use that to record and audit {{site.data.keyword.appconfig_short}}activity.
+Use that to record and audit {{site.data.keyword.appconfig_short}} activity.

 ## How do I archive {{site.data.keyword.appconfig_short}} activity data?
 {: #faq-ac-archive}
 {: faq}
 If you would like to retain a long-term record of activity within your {{site.data.keyword.appconfig_short}} instance, either for audit purposes or for post-processing and data analysis, including application of machine learning models, create an instance of {{site.data.keyword.Bluemix_notm}} Activity Tracker from the [Observability]( https://cloud.ibm.com/observe) section of the {{site.data.keyword.Bluemix_notm}} console.
-Then archive events from an{{site.data.keyword.Bluemix_notm}} Activity Tracker instance into a bucket in an {{site.data.keyword.Bluemix_notm}} Object Storage (COS) instance.
+Then archive events from an {{site.data.keyword.Bluemix_notm}} Activity Tracker instance into a bucket in an {{site.data.keyword.Bluemix_notm}} Object Storage (COS) instance.
 [Learn more](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-archiving )

-## In what regions is {{site.data.keyword.appconfig_short}}available?
+## In what regions is {{site.data.keyword.appconfig_short}} available?
 {: #faq-ac-regions}
 {: faq}
 To see a list of {{site.data.keyword.Bluemix_notm}} regions where you can provision instances of {{site.data.keyword.appconfig_short}}, see the [{{site.data.keyword.appconfig_short}} About](https://cloud.ibm.com/catalog/services/app-configuration#about ) page in the{{site.data.keyword.Bluemix_notm}} catalog.